 But first, your products.
 The most important part of your business.

 Before knowing their needs, does your product fulfill their needs?
 Give the customer exactly what they need, not what you think they need.

 Is your product profitable?
-To find out if your product is profitable you can check using an Amazon online arbitrage tool.
+To find out if your product is profitable you can check using an amazon online arbitrage.
 Amz Online Arbitrage is a platform where you can find products and deals for selling.

-The Amazon arbitrage deals are highly profitable and have good ROI here.
+The amazon arbitage is highly profitable and has good ROI here.

 All you need to do is sign up on Amz Online Arbitrage, check the products with the given data whether it is profitable or not, and buy from the respective stores.

 And then you are good to go with selling where you can resell these products on Amazon for a higher price.